aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/open-files/filter-objects-while-loading/load-specific-worksheets-in-a-workbook/_index.md

 {{% alert color="primary" %}}

 By default, Aspose.Cells loads the whole spreadsheet into memory.
-It is possible to only load specific sheets.
+It is possible to load only specific sheets.
 This can improve performance and consume less memory.
-This approach is useful when working with large workbook containing several worksheets.
+This approach is useful when working with a large workbook containing several worksheets.

 {{% /alert %}}